cataphracts-dev/eparchia-weather/README.md

 5. Replace the example data with your own:
    - Change `"temperate_coastal"` to your region name (use underscores instead of spaces)
    - Change `"Temperate Coastal Region"` to your campaign's region name
-   - Replace `"https://discord.com/api/webhooks/YOUR_WEBHOOK_URL"` with the webhook URL you copied from Discord in Step 1
+   - Replace the webhook URLs in the `webhookUrls` array with your Discord webhook URL(s) from Step 1
+   - You can have one or more webhook URLs - add more to post to multiple channels
    - Modify the weather conditions to match your world's climate
 6. Save the file